 The three-year curatorial collaboration builds on the exhibition program of presenting thought-provoking exhibitions by some of the leading contemporary artists of our time.

-Renowned artists who have shown at The Gallery at Windsor, with recent exhibitions include Christopher Le Brun PRA, Peter Doig, Jasper Johns Hon RA, Per Kirkeby Hon RA and Ed Ruscha Hon RA.
+Renowned Royal Academicians who have shown at The Gallery at Windsor, with recent exhibitions include Christopher Le Brun PRA, Peter Doig, Jasper Johns Hon RA, Per Kirkeby Hon RA and Ed Ruscha Hon RA.
 Exhibitions by two further Royal Academicians will take place in 2019 and 2020.

-There is no admission fee to view the exhibition.
+There is no admission fee to visit The Gallery.
 Exhibition visitors to The Gallery may choose to support The Windsor Charitable Foundation with a suggested donation of $10.
 This gift is tax-deductible and is designated to support arts education.
 Click here to make a donation.